avisanchez/graphical-pointer/README.md

         randomMethod2();

-        // put at end of draw loop
+        // draws pointer: invoke at end of draw loop to ensure visibility Pointer.draw(g);
-        Pointer.draw(g);
     }
 }